Airlines keep 787 flying as probe seeks cause of fire

 American said it is on track to take delivery of its first 787 in the second half of 2014, one of 42 787s on order.
 Delta has 18 787s on order, and the first delivery is in 2020.

-Britain’s Thomson Airways TT.L, U.S. carrier United Continental (UAL.N) and Poland’s LOT LOT.UL have said they will continue to fly their Dreamliners, while others, such as Virgin Atlantic VA.UL have confirmed they will stick to their plans to buy the aircraft.
+Britain’s Thomson Airways, U.S. carrier United Continental and Poland’s LOT have said they will continue to fly their Dreamliners, while others, such as Virgin Atlantic have confirmed they will stick to their plans to buy the aircraft.

 Joseph Del Balzo, a former acting administrator at the Federal Aviation Administration who is now an aviation consultant, said that as long as government safety authorities approve the use of the plane, there’s no need for airlines or consumers to stray away from it.